aquariumbio/aquarium/docs/_docs/installation/index.md

 **Manual Installation**:
 If your goal is to run Aquarium in production mode with many users, you should install and run Aquarium manually.
 This requires first installing Ruby, Rails, MySQL, and, depending on the deployment, a web server.
-The UW BIOFAB, for example, runs Aquarium on an Amazon Web Services EC2 instance using the web server [nginx](http://nginx.org) and the MySQL database running on a separate RDBMS instance.
+The UW BIOFAB, for example, runs Aquarium on an Amazon Web Services EC2 instance using the web server
+<a href="http://nginx.org" target="newtab">nginx</a> and the MySQL database running on a separate
+RDBMS instance.

 We discuss some of the considerations for running Aquarium below, but your deployment may require fine-tuning beyond what we describe.